How do you separate different solids from liquids? Find out how with some basic kitchen equipment

 - Look at how clean you have been able to make the original water mixture and see how much has been separated at each stage.

 Knowing how to separate solids from liquids is an important science skill.
 In fact, most chemistry experiments have some sort of separation in them.
 Whilst some mixtures need more involved methods, often we can physically separate solids from a mixture with liquids.
-Have a go with your students and try different mixtures and separation equipment, like coffee filter paper, different sized sieves, and tea strainer.
+Have a go with your learners and try different mixtures and separation equipment, like coffee filter paper, different sized sieves, and tea strainer.

 Also check out